 The QAA Quality Mark is awarded to higher education providers which have met or exceeded the UK expectations for quality and standards in their most recent review by QAA.
 You can view our most recent report on the QAA website.

 Trinity Laban Conservatoire of Music and Dance has been granted indefinite Taught Degree Awarding Powers (TDAP) by HM Privy Council, and awards its own degrees at both undergraduate and postgraduate level.

 City University of London

-Trinity Laban's productive partnership with City is under the auspices of its 'Validation' category for the management and governance of its collaborative provision.
+For research degrees, Trinity Laban has a productive partnership with City.
+The partnership is under the auspices of its 'Validation' category for the management and governance of its collaborative provision.
 The validation relationship is supported through liaison between staff at Trinity Laban and City University's Academic Services department.
 Visit the website of City University of London for further information, including the City University Validation and Institutional Partnerships Handbook, which describes the operational framework for the provision validated by the University.